lab52io/LeakedHandlesFinder/README.md

 # LHF - Leaked Handles Finder
 Leaked Windows processes handles identification tool.
 Useful for identify new LPE vulnerabilities during a pentest or simply as a new research process.
+Currently supports exploiting (autopwn) procesess leaked handles spawning a new arbitrary process (cmd.exe default).

 ![](Images/Help.png)